rust-lang/rust/doc/tutorial.md

 repeatedly as we explore the language.
 Learning the appropriate role of each is key to using Rust effectively.

-# Pointers
+# Boxes and pointers

-In contrast to a lot of modern languages, record and enum types in Rust are not represented as pointers to allocated memory.
+In contrast to a lot of modern languages, aggregate types like records and enums are not represented as pointers to allocated memory.
 They are, like in C and C++, represented directly.
 This means that if you `let x = {x: 1f, y: 1f};`, you are creating a record on the stack.
 If you then copy it into a data structure, the whole record is copied, not just a pointer.

 For small records like `point`, this is usually more efficient than allocating memory and going through a pointer.
 But for big records, or